We take inappropriate content seriously

 If you see content on a Google product that you believe violates the law or your rights, let us know.
 We’ll review the material and consider blocking, limiting or removing access to it.
 Behaviours like phishing, violence or explicit content may also violate our product policies and qualify for removal from Google products.
 Before creating a request, try to flag the content in the relevant product.

 Protect your information

 We aim to provide you with the world’s strongest security and privacy tools.
 Security and privacy matter to us and we work hard to get them right.

-Our Safety Center helps you and your family stay safe online.
-Visit to learn more and understand how Google helps protect you, your computer, and the Internet from cybercrime.
+Our Safety Centre helps you and your family stay safe online.
+Visit to find out more and understand how Google helps to protect you, your computer and the Internet from cybercrime.

 Transparency is a core value at Google.

-We may also publish similar information from your notice to our Transparency Report which provides data on the requests we receive from copyright owners and governments to remove information from our products.
+We may also publish similar information from your notice to our Transparency Report, which provides data on the requests that we receive from copyright owners and governments to remove information from our products.

 It is Google's policy to comply with notices of copyright infringement pursuant to the Digital Millennium Copyright Act.
 To read more about our copyright policies and the requirements of a complete notice, visit our Copyright Help Centre.